needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 ### Notes on Transform and Transformation Matrix Nodes in VisionOS
 The matrices returned by the `Transformation Matrix` node and used by the `Transform` node are obtained directly from visionOS and currently assume a world space that does not match either the simulation scene or the output of the `Position`, `Normal Vector`, `Tangent Vector`, or `Bitangent Vector` nodes.
 The "world space" output of those nodes is relative to the transform of the output volume--that is, it does not change when a bounded app volume is dragged around.
 The `Transform` and `Transformation Matrix` nodes, on the other hand, assume a world space that is shared between all app volumes.
 To get geometry in this world space, use the geometry (e.g., `Position`) node with `Space`: `Object` and transform it with the `Transform` node set to `From`: `Object` and `To`: `World`.

+## Input Properties
+Shader graph properties must be set to `Exposed` in order to be set on a per-instance basis.
+Globals must *not* be `Exposed`, and global values must be set in C# using the methods of [PolySpatialShaderGlobals](https://docs.unity3d.com/Packages/com.unity.polyspatial@latest?subfolder=/api/Unity.PolySpatial.PolySpatialShaderGlobals.html#methods).

+## Supported Targets
+The `Universal` and `Built-In` targets are supported for conversion.
+For both targets, the `Lit` and `Unlit` materials are supported, as well as the `Opaque` and `Transparent` surface types and the `Alpha Clipping` setting.
+For `Transparent` surfaces, the `Alpha`, `Premultiply`, and `Additive` blending modes are supported.
+No other target settings are currently supported for conversion.
+Due to platform limitations, all materials will have `Front` render face, depth writes enabled, `LEqual` depth testing, and tangent space fragment normals.

 ## Shader Graph Nodes
 The following tables show the [current support status for Shader Graph nodes](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest?subfolder=/manual/Built-In-Blocks.html) in PolySpatial for visionOS including a list of supported nodes and their various caveats.